garfix/nligems/doc/internals.md

 All of these are just means to an end, and these steps may be combined or even skipped by an NLI.

 The goal of this is to create an Intent, a semantic representation of the meaning of the sentence as it was intended by the user.
 This representation often takes the form of a variant of First Order Predicate Logic.

+#### Internal representation

+The system has understood the user when the sentence has been transformed into an internal representation.
+This representation is called semantic, or logical, or quasi semantic or logical.

+The purpose of understanding is to be useful to the system.
+A sentence needs only to be understood to the level needed by the system.
+There is no absolute criterium that needs to be reached.

+While the established way of representing meaning is Predicate Logic, this formalism is almost never used literally.
+Some representations approach PL, others are completely different.
+There are as yet no standards.
+Every system has used its own unique representation.

+PL has some shortcomings: the quantifiers are too limited to be of much use.

+##### Raw-text representations

+ELIZA uses raw-text parts in it internal representation.
+Large parts of the sentence are not processed at all and are kept in their raw form.
+Therefore we say that ELIZA does not understand a sentence at all.

+##### Domain specific representations

+The spec list of Baseball is not extensible to more complex sentences.

+##### Predicate Logic

+Systems that use Montague Semantics use the original Predicate Logic.
+There's only a few of them, and they are not very expressive, since making them cover all types of sentences is very complicated.

+##### Predicate Logic variations

+CLE uses feature unification.

+##### Frames

+##### Conceptual Dependency

+Roger Schank's systems.

 #### Syntactic analysis